-- Are children and young people being reported on? - If so, what topics are being covered? - Is there a balance of positive and negative stories? - How broad are the types of stories that you're covering about children?
+- Are children and young people being reported on or featured in content? - If so, what topics are being covered? - Is there a balance of stories including positive stories? - How broad are the types of stories that you're covering about children?